What are the most important KPIs sales managers should always track? The main 4 KPIs are:

 3) Customer engagement score

 If you measure customer engagement you are most likely to identify customers who are ready for upselling and cross-sell.
 Also, it will let you know how the existing customers are interacting with your product/ service.
-This enables you to understand the pain point of customers and what needs to be improved in terms of product offering.
+This enables you to understand the pain points of customers and what you need to improve in terms of product offering.